soklet/soklet/README.md

 For example, if your application uses [Logback](https://logback.qos.ch/) and/or [SLF4J](https://www.slf4j.org/), you will likely want to log messages using those.

-Below we present a basic implementation that writes to stdout/stderr.
+Below, we present a basic implementation that writes to stdout/stderr:

 ```java
 SokletConfiguration configuration = new SokletConfiguration.Builder(server)